Coaching

 Co-Active Coaching: The proven framework for transformative conversations at work and in life

-The definitive edition - updated and expanded, with access to an online toolkit.
+This definitive edition has been updated and expanded, and now includes access to an online toolkit to support practical application.

 Available in Paperback, Audible and Kindle Edition